cris-zapata/FSK-Module/README.md

 | 0 | 450 Hz |
 | 1 | 800 Hz |

-The two frequencies are spaced nearly an octave apart — chosen for wide spectral separation so the decoder's frequency discriminator has a large decision margin between symbols.
+The two frequencies are spaced nearly an octave apart which were chosen for wide spectral separation so the decoder's frequency discriminator has a large decision margin between symbols.
 The system runs on ±5 V rails and is TTL-compatible at both the encoder input and the decoder outputs.

 ![Encoder/decoder schematic](docs/schematic.png)